Vishhh03/Vishhh03/README.md

 ### 👨‍💻 About Me

 I am a **Cloud & DevOps Engineer** currently working at **Cognizant**.
-I have a unique background in **Civil Engineering** (Minor in ML), which taught me structural analysis—a skill I now apply to designing scalable cloud architectures.
+I have a unique background in **Civil Engineering** (Minor in Machine Learning), which taught me structural analysis—a skill I now apply to designing scalable cloud architectures.

 I specialize in modernizing legacy systems, containerization, and building serverless applications.
 My workflow bridges the gap between full-stack development (React/Angular) and operations (AWS/Docker).